chikuzen/YV12To422/readme.md

                 2 (if interlaced = true)

+####    lshift -

+      If set this to true, chroma placement will shift to 1/4 sample to the left.

+        default: false

 ####    yuy2 -

       Sets whether or not the output video format is packed(YUY2) or planar(YV16).